Camp starts in in 1 month, 16 days (August 14, 2022)

 Facilities include gathering places such as dining hall, social hall, and gymnasium.
 There are several large fields on which outdoor games are played.
 Swimming and boating is enjoyed on the wonderful lake.

 Cabins have their own showers, sinks, and toilet facilities.
 Cabin areas are designated by gender in which attendees of same gender stay.
 Each cabin accommodates 6 – 16 persons and has a mix of children and 1-3 adult attendees who serve as cabin counselors.
 Please bring your own bedding items such as sleeping bag, blanket, pillow, bed sheet, etc. Keep in mind that most nights are cool in the wooded Camp.

 All meals (breakfast, lunch, snack, dinner) are provided at Camp.
 All meals and snacks are vegetarian that include but is not limited to Indian cuisine (rice, dal, roti, subzi, etc), pizza, mexican, sandwiches, fruits, milk, cookies, etc. All meals are prepared and cooked on site in the industrial sized kitchen.

-Hot showers are available.
-However, no laundry facilities are available.
+No laundry facilities are available.
 Please bring enough clothing for all 6 days of Camp.